Roversa-Robotics/batteryRoversa/README.md

 `batteryVoltageString();`

-Returns a `ManagedString` of the battery voltage to be used on the display or elsewhere
+Returns a `ManagedString` of the battery voltage to be used on the display or elsewhere.

 `batteryCheck();`